google/eclipse2017/README.md

     - GOOGLE_OAUTH2_CLIENT_SECRET='<str>': obtained from your gcloud project in Console > API Manager > Credentials -> Oauth 2.0 Client IDs
     - GOOGLE_HTTP_API_KEY='<str>': obtained from you gcloud project in Console > API Manager > Credentials -> API Key.
 This api key should be restricted to HTTP traffic from a specific list referrers only.
+    - GOOGLE_MAPS_API_KEY='<str>': obtained from you gcloud project in Console > API Manager > Credentials -> API Key.
+This api key should not be restricted.

+**Enable Cloud APIs**
+In Console > API Manager > Library search for and enable:

+    - Google Cloud Vision API
+    - Google Maps JavaScript API
+    - Google Places API Web Service

 **To build the application**
 ```bash